CaymanUnterborn/ExoPlex/README.md

 matplotlib
 pexpect
 sympy
+jupyter (for Tutorial)

 Each of these can be installed using pip.

 Currently ExoPlex is known to work on Mac and Linux machines.

-Tutorials are available within the examples folder.
-More documentation on the tutorials is coming soon, however, example_by_mass.py or example_by_radius.py will provide you with everything you need to begin building planets.
+Tutorials are available within the Tutorial folder which were created for the 2019 Sagan Workshop, and updated in 2022.
+Each word doc within the Tutorial folder examines individual available paramters utilized in the ExoPlex code.
+Once you get a handle on what the code can do, basic input files (example_by_mass.py or example_by_radius.py) are availabe in the Examples folder.

-Expanded documentation is forthcoming.
+Expanded documentation for individual functions is forthcoming.